 - The Society of Actuaries conducted a study in 2017.
 The study highlighted 93% of health organizations stating predictive analytics was essential to the future of their business.
 Around 89% of providers were using predictive analytics or were planning to do so in the next five years.

 Here’s another quick facet.
 How much do healthcare organizations spend on unnecessary services and inefficient care?

 - According to the National Academy of Medicine, the health care system in the United States spends almost a third of its resources, which is around $750 billion annually (on unnecessary services and inefficient care).

 Predictive analytics tools can make a difference.
 The technology can improve care and also reduce waste.

 Let’s start with understanding some basics.

-Predictive analytics is getting popular with firms.
-Many firms are investing in big data infrastructure as they believe that it offers a positive return on investment (ROI).
+Predictive analytics is getting popular in the health domain.
+Many organizations are investing in big data infrastructure as they believe that it offers a positive return on investment (ROI).